Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 Ljörn's favourite food is venison, a meat he will quickly devour if cooked well.
 His second favourite food is dried, hard bread with the crust because it's chewy.

 ### Voice
 Ljörn speaks informally and not much, often answering people with one or two words.
 During his shy moments, he mutters or grumbles his words, and sometimes stammers.
-Despite his casualness, he also speaks as directly as possible.
+Despite his casualness, he also speaks as directly and as bluntly as possible.
 Unless he is startled, he never blurts out his words. *(See Example Dialogues below to see examples of how he speaks.)*

 Ljörn has a cold, gravelly voice which hoarsens when he is tired.